-The statute of limitations in Florida usually gives car accident victims four years to file lawsuits.
+The statute of limitations in Florida usually gives car accident victims two years to file lawsuits.
+Until very recently, victims had four years to file a lawsuit, but a recent change has reduced it to two years.
 The time limit may be paused or tolled if the plaintiff was under the age of 18 when the accident occurred, is incapacitated, or the defendant flees or is otherwise unavailable.

 What Is a Statute of Limitations?